swillasnomads/Blog/content/posts/May12-16_NZ_S3.md

 {{< figure src="/img/May12-16/leafs.jpg" >}}
 &nbsp;

-We took a walk in the afternoon and played crib to try and lifts Will’s broken spirits at yet another Leaf’s elimination day.
+We took a walk in the afternoon and played crib to try and lift Will’s broken spirits at yet another Leaf’s elimination day.

 {{< figure src="/img/May12-16/crib.jpg" >}}
 &nbsp;